-Changes in the accrual for asset retirement obligations reflected in other liabilities on the statement of financial position for the years ended May 31, 2017 and 2016 are as follows:
+Changes in the accrual for asset retirement obligations reflected in other liabilities on the statement of financial position for the years ended May 31, 2018 and 2017 are as follows:

-2017 2016
+2018 2017

-Balance, Beginning of the year \$ 1,012 \$ 964
+Balance, Beginning of the year \$ 1,062 \$ 1,012

-Accretion expense 50 48
+Accretion expense 53 50

-Balance, End of the year \$ 1,062 \$ 1,012
+Balance, End of the year \$ 1,115 \$ 1,062

 Government grants refundable - Funds provided by the United States Government under the Federal Perkins and Nursing Loan Programs are loaned to qualified students and may be reloaned after collections.
+The Federal Perkins Loan Program was discontinued during the current fiscal year and the University will not be extending any further funds from this program.
+There is a 10 year period for the University to collect on these loans, but it is unclear at this time when the Federal Government is going to require Universities to repay the outstanding loans with the Federal Government.
 These funds are ultimately refundable to the government and are included as liabilities in the statements of financial position.